Repairs & Maintenance

 Avoiding Expensive Repairs

 Throughout the course of your racing career, things on the car will wear down and break.
 In most circumstances, you can get what you need by making a trip to your local parts store or salvage yard, or by scanning the internet to see what replacement parts may be available.
 But at some point, you may be required to make a visit to the dealership for the necessary part.
 It is amazing how expensive parts from a dealership cost!
+With the prices at the dealership, you are probably better off going to a Wheel Specialist Belfast who will do a better job for about the same price.

 During the process of inspecting my Honda Prelude, I realized that the front wheel bearing was worn down and needed to be replaced.
 I contacted the local parts store, but they stated that it would be necessary to obtain the parts from a dealership.
 I then made my way to the local Honda dealership and asked how much it would cost for a new bearing.